UGA Bulletin Logo

 Student Learning Outcomes

-• Students will learn how to apply new and traditional theories and therapies to family situations.
+• Students will learn how to apply new and traditional theories and techniques to prevention and intervention work with families.

-• Students will learn how to identify, read, and apply current research about family life, therapy, and intervention.
+• Students will learn how to identify, read, and apply current research about family life, prevention, and intervention.

 Topical Outline